Let’s get reading!

-Topics are the vehicle for delivering much of the learning in the foundation subjects (eg History, Art, Geography, Design Technology).
-Each half-termly topic has a driving subject – the main focus for teaching pupils the knowledge and skills they need to succeed.
+Topics are the way we teach much of the learning in the foundation subjects (eg history, art, geography, DT).
+Each half-term topic has a driving subject – the main focus for teaching pupils the knowledge and skills they need.
 The driver changes with each topic to ensure a broad and balanced curriculum.

-Although the learning in each topic is provided by the driving subject, there are opportunities for enrichment through other subjects.
-For example, learning in an art topic may be enriched by geography learning about where an artist was born and lived.
+Although the learning in each topic comes from the driving subject, there are opportunities for enrichment through other subjects.

 Read more about the intent, implementation and impact of our topics.

 This half-term, it’s Computing.
 We’ll be developing our knowledge of computers and computer programming.

 Computer programming is super.
 Creating games, animations and solving real world problems is fun, encourages creativity and is challenging!
 Importantly, the skills the children will use and develop are easily transferable to other subjects and areas of life.
 For example, the concept of decomposition in programming is concerned with breaking down a large task into smaller chunks.
 This concept could be used when writing a story, solving a maths problem or tidying a particularly messy bedroom!
 Debugging is the skill of identifying and fixing an error in a program.
 It requires systematic, objective thinking and plenty of resilience.